Coding Practices

 Booleans or indicators

 Boolean variable names should convey what true or false values represent.
-In general, use positive terms for Booleans since they are easier to process.
-But if the variable is only ever used in its false version (e.g. is_volcano_inactive
+Generally, use positive terms for Booleans, as they are easier to process.
+But if the variable is only ever used in its false version (e.g., is_volcano_inactive

 ), the negative version can be easier to work with.